 The current business environment has never been tougher or more uncertain.
 Whilst a lot of businesses have been in survival mode, many businesses are now looking at how they can progress and prosper as the Covid constraints show the first signs of easing.

 Control and forecasting of cash is key, not only to ensure survival, but also to check that the business as enough working capital to fund the upturn in business, when it eventually arrives.
 Decision making always benefits from some realistic analysis of the facts!
 “Cash is king” is of course a cliché, but it has never been truer!
 Here are some ideas to ensure you stay on top;

 Produce a Cash Flow Forecast

 Look forward at least a month, and preferably three months, to track the business’s income and expenditure; project your bank balance on either a weekly or monthly basis.
 This is never an easy task, so make sure you use the resources you have.
-Your in-house accountant/bookkeeper or the external Accountant can help, or indeed CMC Partners.
+Your in-house accountant/bookkeeper or the external Accountant can help, or indeed CMC Business Advisors.

 A cash flow forecast isn’t just a spreadsheet exercise – it will provide a firm foundation for any of the tough decisions the business needs to make.
 Cost cutting, redundancies, new capital/borrowing, increasing marketing and sales targets are factors that all need to be considered.
 What are your plans for the coming months; and do they produce a viable financial outcome?